I've Misfueled - What Do I Do?

 5. Contact ONLY operators displaying the NZIFDA Mark

-Starting the engine will circulate contaminated fuel throughout your vehicle's system, causing extensive damage and significantly higher repair costs.
+Starting the engine circulates contaminated fuel throughout the system, causing extensive damage and significantly higher repair costs.

-If you realize you've misfueled before starting the engine, you're in the best possible situation.
+If you realise you've misfueled before starting the engine, you are in the best possible situation.
 Do not start the engine under any circumstances.
-If you've already started the engine, turn it off immediately and do not restart it.
+If you have already started it, turn it off immediately and do not restart.

-If you're at a fuel station, move your vehicle to a safe location away from fuel pumps if possible (without starting the engine - you may need to push it or have it towed).
-If you're on the road, pull over safely and turn on your hazard lights.
+If you are at a fuel station, move your vehicle away from pumps if possible (push or tow — do not start the engine).
+If you are on the road, pull over safely and turn on your hazard lights.

 • Arrange safe transport of your vehicle to their certified fixed facility

 Before engaging any operator, verify they display the NZIFDA Mark.
 Ask to see their certification.
-If they cannot provide proof of NZIFDA certification, do not use their services.
+If they cannot provide proof of NZIFDA certification, do not use their services — the disposal will not be recorded on the register and you will have no Certificate of Compliance.

 Your Legal Responsibility

-Under New Zealand law, you are responsible as the generator of contaminated fuel for ensuring it is handled by properly licensed operators.
+Under New Zealand law, you are responsible as the generator of contaminated fuel — a hazardous substance — for ensuring it is handled by properly licensed operators and that its disposal is fully documented.
+The National Misfuel Register is the compliance mechanism for that documentation obligation.

-• Fines and penalties for using unlicensed waste disposal services
+• Potential fines and penalties for unrecorded hazardous substance disposal

 Quick Links